STRIDE: Structure and Embedding Distillation with Attention for Graph Neural Networks: Experiments

 \subsection{Experimental Setup}

-For our main experiments, we test ABKD on two difficult datasets OGBN-Mag and OGBN-Arxiv \citep{MAG_2020}.
-These datasets employ temporal splitting to create validation and test sets that can assess a model's ability to generalize on out-of-distribution data \citep{OGBN_2020}.
-For OGBN-Mag, we run experiments using RGCN \citep{RGCN_2017} as the teacher and student models, and for OGBN-Arxiv, we run experiments using GAT \citep{veličković_2018} as the teacher model and GraphSAGE \citep{GraphSAGE_2017} as the student model.
-This allows us to evaluate the effectiveness of \system for different GNN architectures.
+For our main experiments, we test \system on two difficult datasets: OGBN-Mag and OGBN-Arxiv \cite{OGBN_2020, MAG_2020}.
+These datasets utilize temporal splitting to create validation and test sets that assess a model's ability to generalize to out-of-distribution data.
+For OGBN-Mag, we run experiments using RGCN~\cite{RGCN_2017} as the teacher and student models, and for OGBN-Arxiv, we run experiments using GAT~\cite{veličković_2018} as the teacher model and GraphSAGE~\cite{GraphSAGE_2017} as the student model.
+We also test \system on Cora \cite{Mccallum_2000}, Citeseer \cite{Namata_2008}, Pubmed \cite{Namata_2012} and NELL \cite{Betteridge_2010}.

+This settings allows us to evaluate the effectiveness of \system for different GNN architectures and datasets.
 It also allows us to assess if \system can distill information between different types of GNN architectures.
 In our experiments, we keep the teacher model architecture and weights fixed and only modify the size of the student network.
 Each distillation method starts from the same set of weights and trains for the same number of epochs across 5 runs.
-For our baselines, we consider LSP \citep{lspyang2021distilling}, GSP \citep{globalkdJoshi_2022}, G-CRD \citep{globalkdJoshi_2022}, Fitnet \citep{fitnetsromero2015}, and Attention Transfer \citep{AT_2016}.
-We ran all experiments on a Tesla V100 GPU.
+For our baselines, we consider LSP \cite{lspyang2021distilling}, GSP \cite{globalkdJoshi_2022}, G-CRD \cite{globalkdJoshi_2022}, Fitnets \cite{fitnetsromero2015}, and Attention Transfer (AT)~\cite{AT_2016}, which are most closely related to \system.
+We run all experiments on a Tesla V100 GPU.